QuailAndQuasar/mushroom_identification/README.md

 A complete machine learning pipeline for mushroom classification with web interface, species identification, and production deployment capabilities.

+## IMPORTANT EXPLAINATION
+This application is meant to be a sandbox (or playground) to learn and demonstrate aspects of Data Science with LLMs.
+It's huge and packed with stuff.

+Usually, I would implement this with a seperation of concerns distrubuted with multiple repos operating in conjunction with some sort of base repository.

+I don't usually jam it all together like this.

 ## 🚀 Quick Start

 ### 1. Clone & Setup